 First, make a rectangular cake, then use a sharp knife to cut curved edges at one end for the shape of the window.
 Next, make your buttercream icing and divide it into bowls (one for each colour you plan to use), then use your icing colours to get the shades you want.
 Use a light colour (white or yellow as in the photo) to draw the outline of the stained glass panes, including a cross or anything else you may like.
 Once you have your outline in place, alternate colours and fill in the ‘stained glass’.
 The result is hugely effective, and very unique!

-You May Also Enjoy Tips for Hosting a Stress Free Communion Party at Home
+You May Also Enjoy How to Throw a Stress-Free Communion Party at Home

 Don’t panic, we haven’t forgotten that we promised you EASY communion cakes!
 You’ve seen how to pipe roses on cupcakes in the video above, so this is just taking things to the next level.
 These roses look amazing and the cake is sure to deliver the ‘wow’ factor.
 This beauty is from I Am Baker, who made her white layer cake with fudgy brownie…yum!